HBO's Watchmen episode 8 finally explains what's going on

 What book is Adrian reading?

-The book is Fogdancing and was written by Max Shea, the same writer in the Watchmen universe who wrote the Black Freighter comics.
-A new entry in Peteypedia explains the book was a favorite among counter-culture people, conspiracy theorists and masked vigilantes.
+The book is Fogdancing, written by Max Shea, the same writer in the Watchmen universe who wrote the Black Freighter comics.
+A new entry in Peteypedia explains that the book was a favorite among counterculture people, conspiracy theorists and masked vigilantes.
 Adrian is even quoted saying it was "the second best book ever written."

 There isn't a clearcut summary of the book, but it is compared to Jacob's Ladder and Shutter Island.
 One interesting point not mentioned in the entry is that the author was one of many intellectuals picked by Adrian to devise the plan of the psychic squid attack and was poisoned shortly before the plan was initiated.

-Note: Update: 2:03 p.m.
-PT: Adds additional info.